Empirical software engineering

-Empirical software engineering (ESE) is a subfield of software engineering (SE) research that uses empirical research methods to study and evaluate an SE phenomenon of interest.
-The phenomenon may refer to software development tools/technology, practices, processes, policies, or other human and organizational aspects.
+Empirical software engineering (ESE) (also known as Evidence-based software engineering) is a subfield of software engineering (SE) research that uses empirical research methods to study and evaluate SE techniques.
+These techniques include: software development tools/technology, practices, processes, policies, or other human and organizational aspects.

-ESE has roots in experimental software engineering, but as the field has matured the need and acceptance for both quantitative and qualitative research has grown.
-Today, common research methods used in ESE for primary and secondary research are the following:
+ESE has roots in experimental software engineering, but as the field has matured, the need and acceptance for both quantitative and qualitative research have grown.
+Today, common research methods used in ESE for primary and secondary research include the following: